BasicWolf/archived-concrete-settings/README.rst

 ============================

-**Concrete Settings** is a Python library which facilitates configuration management in big and small programs.
+**Concrete Settings** is a Python library which facilitates configuration management in big and small projects.

-The project was born out of necessity to manage a huge decade-old Django-based SaaS solution with more than two hundred different application settings scattered around ``settings.py``.
+The library was born out of necessity to manage a huge decade-old Django-based SaaS solution with more than two hundred different application settings scattered around ``settings.py``.
 *What does this setting do?*